YourTechBud/inferix/README.md

 1. OpenAI compatible RestAPI on top of Ollama.
 2. LLM powered function calling.
-3. Ability to stream response laterally.
+3. Streaming response laterally.
+4. Maintaining conversation history like [AutoGen](https://github.com/microsoft/autogen) on the server.

 ## Table of Contents